PestaKit/microservice-status/README.md

-docker 			-> folder used for the deployement, it contains the docker images and their data swagger/services-specs 	-> folder containg all the code used for the cucumber tests swagger/spring-server 	-> all the code of the server itself swagger/full-project 	-> project to include in IntelliJ IDEA if you to have both modules (tests and server) aside
+docker 			-> folder used for the deployement, it contains the docker images and their data swagger/services-specs 	-> folder containg all the code used for the cucumber tests swagger/spring-server 	-> all the code of the server itself swagger/full-project 	-> project to include in IntelliJ IDEA if you want to have both modules (tests and server) aside

 ```